Is Anatidaephobia a Real Condition?

 Final Thoughts on Anatidaephobia

 While this article makes light of a fictional disorder to provide some laughs and possibly dispel misconceptions held by the misinformed, specific phobias are real.
 They can be medically diagnosed and involve intense treatment.
-People seek to address these fears so they can live life comfortably, without limiting themselves and having to avoid normal activities.
+People seek to address these fears so they can live comfortably, without limiting themselves and having to avoid normal activities.

 References